We field numerous questions on a daily basis, and here are some of the most frequent.

 A: For the most part, our collections do not support genealogical research unless the ancestor was a southern Lutheran pastor.
 Typical Lutheran registers do not have many details of parentage.
 We house only a few actual church registers from the 1700s and early 1800s.
 Many registers saved on microfilm were already deteriorated when they were filmed.

 Q: Do any of your documents predate the ELCA?

 A: Yes.
 We have synodical minutes, for example, that are more than 200 years old.
-We also have periodicals that date back as far as 1866.
+We also have periodicals that date back to the 19th century.